longsleep/yoga3pro-linux/Yoga 3 Linux HOWTO.md

 # HiDPI support

 Ubuntu supports scaling up the Unity interface in System Settings -> Displays.
 I use 1.5 as scale factor.
-In Firefox, go to about:config and set ´layout.css.devPixelsPerPx´ to 2.
+In Firefox, go to about:config and set 'layout.css.devPixelsPerPx' to 2.

 # Dual screen / external display